Critical Thinking Competency Exam

 How to register for an examination

-Testing during the Fall semester will begin August 31, 2021 and will be available to take ever Tuesday and Thursday, not including University holidays.
+Testing during the Spring/Summer 2022 semester will begin May 10th, 2022 and will be available to take every Tuesday and Thursday, not including days affected by University holidays.

 You must register for the exam in advance according to the following guide: